resolang/reso/ALGORITHMS.md

 4. The algorithm maintains a `visited: Vec<Vec<bool>>` to keep track of which pixels were and were not visited.
 5. The algorithm outputs a `region_map: Vec<Vec<usize>>`, where `0` represents `Resel::Empty`.
 So, region indices start at 1.

 Here is the pseudocode for the region mapping algorithm.
+This might not be kept up to date; refer to `reselboard.rs`.

 ```
 width, height = board.width, board.height